What is the Best Silk Sleep Mask: A Guide to Choosing the Right One

 The downside to silk is that it wrinkles fast.
 It’s known for being notoriously hard to clean because it's so delicate.
 While you can’t prevent it from wrinkling, getting it spick and span is achievable.
 You just need to know how to wash a silk eye mask.

 So, what is the best silk sleep mask?
 One, it’s made from real mulberry silk.
 Two, it has eye cups.
 Three, it’s durable and adjustable.
 Last, it’s easy to clean.

 Our Take on the Best Silk Eye Mask

 Are you convinced that a silk sleep mask works for better sleep?
-If so, then you may want to consider our version of the best one, Manta Sleep SILK.
+If so, then you may want to consider our version of the best one, Manta Sleep Mask SILK.

 This eye mask was designed to give the ultimate silk sleep experience.
-Here’s what its got to offer:
+Here’s what it has to offer:

 The head strap is made from 22 momme silk that’s lustrous and buttery soft.
 Meanwhile, the eye cups are constructed from 30 momme silk.
 As we said earlier, silk contains amino acids, which keep your skin strong, healthy, and sleep wrinkle-free.

-It also comes with silk eye cups that attach to the strap with a micro hook and loop fastener.
+The silk eye cups attach to the strap with a micro hook and loop fastener.
 This means you’ll get the right placement to experience 100% true blackout.
 Not to mention zero pressure on your eyes and lashes.

-The eye cups are also tapered near the sides of the head, which makes it less bulky and more comfortable for side sleepers.
+The eye cups are also tapered near the sides of the head, which makes the mask less bulky and more comfortable for side sleepers.

 The head strap is also fully adjustable for a custom fit.
-It’s snag-free and made from 6-layers of silk.
-(No chance of bacon strap here.)
+It’s durable, elasticated and snag-free.